 Sanitizing residential and classroom spaces to the degree the University aims to meet has required collaborative engineering and creative solutions.
 An established University vendor created a new spray nozzle designed to transform off-the-shelf sprayers used for paint into mist cleaners.
 With this device, staff are able to quickly move from room to room and apply a light mist of disinfectant.
 The EPA-registered disinfectant — vital oxide — leaves little to no residual odor and can clean a room the size of Gowan Auditorium (up to approximately 2,700 square feet) in approximately three minutes.

 The University has also purchased portable germicidal ultraviolet (GUV) units that emit UVC light energy from 200 to 280 nanometers (nm) — the established threshold for disinfection.
 These will be used in select targeted spaces with high occupancy loads and/or other factors such as high-touch surfaces which may otherwise be difficult to clean using more traditional methods.
-Such spaces may include athletics facilities, Student Health Services exam rooms, music and drama performance spaces, and nursing labs.
+Such spaces may include athletics facilities, Student Health Services exam rooms, and music and drama performance spaces.

 The University continues to monitor the evolving guidance of the D.C.
 Department of Health, the Centers for Disease Control (CDC), the Environmental Protection Agency (EPA), and industry and professional organizations such as the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE).